ArthB94/web2/README.md

-Here is my fourth assignment of advanced web programming.
+this is my web assigment
-Unfortunately, I used Mysql as a database and not Postgres, because I had lot of issues with the installation...
+everithing works well,
+i used prosgres to do my database. you can add, delete, update, show users.